-If they’re staying home alone, equip your children with this info for a safe and healthy summer.
+If they’re staying home alone, equip your children with this information for their safety.

 Tennessee does not have a legal age for when kids are old enough to stay home alone, according to Tennessee State Courts.
 Parents should always check the laws in their states when making the decision on when to allow a child to stay home alone, but also keep in mind that, regardless of the laws, every child is different.
 Some children may not be ready at the “stated age” set forth by their states.